Nez Perce-Clearwater National Forests

 If snow is on the ground, remove it from around the stump so you can accurately measure the stump and tree height.

-Do not cut on private land, in wilderness areas, designated campgrounds, or existing tree plantations.
+Do not cut on private land, in wilderness areas, designated recreation sites, previouslythinned areas, or existing tree plantations.

 Do not cut in active timber sales or areas that have been planted with new trees.

-Do not cut trees visible from major roads, in campgrounds, or in other well-used areas.
+Do not cut trees visible from major roads, within 150-feet of streams and creeks, or inother well-used areas.

 Large trees (over 25 feet) are not to be cut and topped for a Christmas tree.